 If you see a phrase that states, “The agreement may not be assigned,” then you won’t be able to assign anything unless the other party consents to the contractual change.

 Once you see that there are no prohibitions on having an assignment clause, you should start entering into an assignment contract with a business entity of your choice.

 3. Inform your contracting party of the assignment

 To prevent facing issues, it is best to inform the contracting party of the assignment that you did and the details surrounding it.
 That way, you will be cleared from liability from the contract unless stated otherwise.

 As mentioned, an assignment clause is almost always included in contracts.
 There’s a reason why this is the case.

 An assignment clause is a vital tool to establish the rights and obligations in the contract, and details how the line of succession should be in the business, and contract agreements should issues arise.

-The Uniform Commercial Code (Article 2) provides that parties can assign its rights and obligations freely to another party even without seeking approval from other clients/customers as long as there will be no decrease in the level of performance delivery.
+The Uniform Commercial Code (Article 2) provides that parties can assign their rights and obligations freely to another party even without seeking approval from other clients/customers as long as there will be no decrease in the level of performance delivery.